How to Make a Fitted Face Mask

 Your finished mask is now ready to wear.
 Achieve a custom fit by gathering the casings to the fullness that you prefer, then use the ties to secure the mask to your face.
 Our super model shows you how fashion forward safety can be!

 And all those fabrics laid out at the top of this tutorial?
 They all became fitted masks, two of each sized for men and women.

 I tried something different with my next batch of face masks.
 I wanted the on-off process to be faster, but didn’t like the feel of elastic around my ears.
 So I used just one 36-inch tie on each mask and secured the ends with a 2-hole cord lock – like you see on bag and jacket drawstrings.
+(You can use a full width-of-fabric strip to make the strap if you want extra room.)
 The knots at the ends of the ties keep the cord locks from falling off.
 These just zip for a snug, comfy fit, save me a lot of time, and don’t get my hair tangled up in them.